Bixilon/Minosoft/doc/Headless.md

 - `say Moritz is the best developer ever!`

-There are even more commands, those are just examples.
+There are way more commands, those are just examples.